DAGWorks-Inc/burr/docs/concepts/planned-capabilities.rst

 Integrations
 ------------

-Langchain is next up (using LCEL).
+We already have support for Haystack, Hamilton, and LangChain.
 Please request any other integrations you'd like to see.